Equivariant hyperbolization of $3$-manifolds via homology cobordisms: Introduction

+\begin{cor} Any finite group that acts on a homology $3$-sphere also acts on a hyperbolic homology $3$-sphere, with equivalent fixed-point behavior $($i.e.\ the two actions are equivariantly diffeomorphic near their fixed point sets$)$.
+In particular, there exist finite groups that are not subgroups of $SO(4)$ $($so by geometrization do not act freely on $S^3)$ that act freely on some hyperbolic homology $3$-sphere. \end{cor}

+\begin{remark*} Our results, in particular \thmref{hypthm} and \coref{hyphomsphere}, are related to a recent paper of Bartel and Page~\cite{bartel-page:hyperbolic} that constructs an action of an arbitrary finite group $G$ on a hyperbolic $3$-manifold $\M$ whose induced action on $H_1(\M;\bq)$ realizes any given finitely generated $\bq[G]$ module.
+Indeed both our paper and theirs construct actions of finite groups on $3$-manifolds with prescribed homological action.
+However, neither paper implies the results of the other; for instance~\cite{bartel-page:hyperbolic} deals only with the action on rational homology, and does not provide a homology cobordism.
+On the other hand, our hyperbolization requires the existence of an action on some $3$-manifold as a starting point.
+It would be of interest to establish a sharper result realizing a given $\bz[G]$ module (even one with $\bz$ torsion) by an action on some $3$-manifold; our hyperbolization procedure would then produce such an action on a hyperbolic manifold.

+\coref{hyphomsphere} is also related to work of Cooper and Long~\cite{cooper-long:qhs} that constructs a free action of any finite group $G$ on a {\it hyperbolic} rational homology sphere.
+It seems to have been known previously -- as pointed out to us by Jim Davis -- that the surgery-theoretic methods of~\cite{browder-hsiang:problems} give such an action on some (not necessarily hyperbolic) rational homology sphere; combining this observation with \thmref{hypthm} thus gives an alternative proof of the Cooper-Long result. \end{remark*}

 In outline, the proof of \thmref{hypthm} is similar to the proofs of the analogous theorems in~\cite{Myers2} and \cite{ruberman:seifert}.
-Start with a Heegaard splitting of $M$ (of genus $\ge2$) with gluing map $h$.
+Start with a Heegaard splitting of $M$ of genus at least $2$ with gluing map $h$.
 Then replace each handlebody, viewed as the exterior of a trivial tangle in the 3-ball, with the exterior of an invertibly null-concordant hyperbolic tangle.
 To build the cobordism, glue the two concordances together by the map $h\times\id$.
-The top of the cobordism will be hyperbolic by Thurston's gluing theorem.
+The top of the cobordism will be shown to be hyperbolic via the gluing techniques underlying Thurston's hyperbolization theorem~\cite{morgan,mcmullen:geometrization}.